Paul Hofhaimer: Music and influence

 Hofhaimer was a spectacularly gifted improviser, and witnesses attested to his unequaled gift; he could play for hours, never repeating himself: "one would wonder not so much how the ocean gets all the water with which to feed the rivers, but how this man gets the ideas for all his melodies."
 Not only was he a performing musician, though, he was the teacher of an entire generation of German organists: and the famous school of German organists of the Baroque era can trace much of its lineage to Hofhaimer.
 In addition, some of the organists he trained went on to Italy, for example Dionisio Memno, who became organist at St. Mark's in Venice, and there passed on technique learned from Hofhaimer to the organists who were part of the early Venetian school.

 While he was most prolific as a composer for organ, little of that music has survived in its original form.
-Most of the surviving works are either German songs in three or four voices, or arrangements (intabulations) of them for either keyboard or lute.
+Most of the surviving works are either lieder in three or four voices, or arrangements (intabulations) of them for either keyboard or lute.
 The large quantity of surviving copies of his songs from different locations in Europe, usually in arrangements, attests to their popularity.
 The handful of pieces for organ which have survived show Hofhaimer's gift for composing polyphonic lines around a cantus firmus.

 His German lieder are typical of the time, and usually in bar form, with one section being polyphonic and the other being more chordal.
 He rarely used the smooth polyphonic texture then being cultivated by the Franco-Flemish composers such as Josquin or Gombert, a style he probably first encountered in Innsbruck with the music of Isaac.

 Hofhaimer was also well known as an organ consultant, and frequently advised on the building and maintenance of organs.

 Commemoration

-From 1969, (the 450th anniversary year of Emperor Maximilian I's death), the city of Innsbruck has awarded the Paul-Hofhaimer-Preis (Paul Hohaimer Prize) for interpretations of organ compositions by old masters.
+From 1969, (the 450th anniversary year of Emperor Maximilian I's death), the city of Innsbruck has awarded the Paul Hofhaimer Prize for interpretations of organ compositions by old masters.
 An international competition takes place every three years for the prize.